-Tasting Whiskey Like A Pro Isn’t As Hard As You Might Think
+Whiskey Tasting 101: Tasting Whiskey Like a Pro Isn’t as Hard as You Might Think

 If you are here on Whiskey Raiders, it’s pretty safe to say that you’re a whiskey fan, or about to become one.
 But have you ever read one that said the whiskey tasted like “waffle cone” or “marzipan” and wanted to try and drink whiskey like you were reviewing it?
 Here are some tips and advice to picking apart your favorite pour like a pro.